Kentucky Trivia ● Kentucky Tweets

-November 10, 1831, Henry Clay begins his third of four terms as a U.S. Senator.
+November 10, 1831, Henry Clay began his 3rd of four terms as a U.S. Senator.
 This term would last ten years, two months, and forty-one days.
 He started his term as a National Republican and ended being a Whig.
-In 1832 he would run for president for the second of three tries.
+In 1832 he would run for president for the 2nd of three tries.

-November 10, 1910, Jailer Wesley Turner, of the Breathitt County jail was shot and killed by a man who held a grudge against him following a stint in the county jail.
-Jailer Turner was walking up the street with acquaintances when he encountered the man.
-The subject took the weapon of a friend and opened fire on Jailer Turner, killing him.
+November 10, 1910, Jailer Wesley Turner, of the Breathitt County jail died by a man who held a grudge against him following a stint in the county jail.
+When Jailer Turner encountered the man, the subject took the weapon of a friend and opened fire on Jailer Turner, killing him.
 The suspect fled the area while being pursued by a large posse.
-He was shot and killed by the posse after being located in Knott County.
+The posse found him and killed him in Knott County.

-November 10, 1983, deer hunters were allowed to kill over 200 deer in the 20,000 acres Bernheim Forest in Bullitt County, where hunting is usually banned.
-The forest was overpopulated with deer for years and many were malnourished from the recent drought.
+November 10, 1983, Bernheim Forest in Bullitt County allowed deer hunters to kill over 200 deer in their 20,000 acres, where hunting is usually banned.
+The overpopulated forest made the deer malnourished for years after a rough drought.

 November 10, 1984, the inaugural Breeders’ Cup arrived at Hollywood Park in Los Angeles.
-Seven races, featuring the world’s greatest horses, jockeys and trainers competed on one stage for $10 million in purses, with an unprecedented live four-hour national broadcast.
+Seven races featured the world’s greatest horses, jockeys, and trainers on one stage for $10 million in purses, with an unprecedented live four-hour national broadcast.
 The $3 million Breeders’ Cup Classic hype lived up to its billing.
 The favorite, Slew o’Gold, Preakness winner Gate Dancer and 31-1 longshot Wild Again drove and banged together down Hollywood Park stretch to the wire.
 Attendance: 64,254 Handle: $19,476,050.

-November 10, 1985, New York financier Carl Icahn spent a world-record $7 million for Miss Oceana, who was in foal to Northern Dancer.
-He purchased the mare from the Newstead Farm Trust dispersal sale conducted by Fasig-Tipton.
-Icahn beat the $6 million 1984 record set by the Maktoum Brothers when the brothers bought Priceless Flame.
-The financier set a second record on the day when he purchased a six-year-old mare named Larida for $4 million; this was the highest price for a mare not in foal.
-Mr. Icahn recently had taken control of TWA and was not present at the horse sales.
+November 10, 1985, New York financier Carl Icahn spent a world-record $7 million for Miss Oceana, in foal to Northern Dancer at Fasig-Tipton.
+Icahn beat the $6 million 1984 record set by the Maktoum Brothers for Priceless Flame.
+The financier set a 2nd record when he purchased a six-year-old mare named Larida for $4 million, the highest price for a mare not in foal.
+Mr. Icahn had recently took control of TWA and missed the horse sales.

-November 10, 1990, about 200 Civil War re-enactors performed an enshrining ceremony for 25 restored Union and Confederate flags being put on display inside the old state capitol building in Frankfort.
+November 10, 1990, about 200 Civil War re-enactors performed an enshrining ceremony for 25 restored Union and Confederate flags on display inside the old state capitol building in Frankfort.
 In grand splendor troops paraded the Confederate flags into the building.
-The collection of flags was provided by the Kentucky Historical Society.
-I wonder if the same ceremony would be held today.
+The Kentucky Historical Society provided the flag collection.
+Would the same ceremony be held today?

-November 10, 1994, State Senator John Rogers of Somerset, who was convicted in October of 1994 of selling his influence on banking legislation, resigned.
-He had held the office since 1976.
-He gave his resignation to Governor Brereton Jones after being found guilty of extortion, mail fraud, and lying to the F.B.I.
+November 10, 1994, State Senator John Rogers of Somerset, convicted the previous month of selling his influence on banking legislation, resigned.
+He resigned from the office he held since 1976 to Governor B. Jones after being found guilty of extortion, mail fraud, and lying to the F.B.I.
 Rogers, 54, will still be eligible for his pension of 19 years.

-November 10, 2000, retired General Colin Powell spoke to 6,000 people at the Alumni Coliseum at Eastern Kentucky University to urge the state to do more to make sure children don’t fall between the cracks and up in the “the bloody jails” the country has built in recent years.
+November 10, 2000, retired General Colin Powell spoke to 6,000 people at EKU’s Alumni Coliseum.
+He urged the state to do more so children didn’t fall between the cracks and ended up in the “the bloody jails” the country had built in recent years.

-November 10, 2004, Thomas Clyde Bowling, a murderer on death row, asked the Kentucky Supreme Court and the 6th U.S. Circuit Court of Appeals to halt his execution.
-He claimed he was mentally disabled and could not be legally executed on the set date of November 30.
-Governor Fletcher signed the warrant to let the execution go forward; claiming there was no proof Bowling was mentally incapacitated.
+November 10, 2004, a murderer on death row asked the Kentucky Supreme Court and the 6th U.S. Circuit Court of Appeals to halt his execution because of mental disability.
+Governor E. Fletcher signed the warrant to let the execution go forward, claiming there was no proof Bowling was mentally incapacitated.
 The execution did not occur; the last Kentucky execution was in 2008.

-November 10, 2012, 12:08 p.m.
-E.S.T. on or near the county line between Letcher and Perry Counties a 4.2 magnitude earthquake occurred.
-Although this earthquake was classified as light it was felt more than 1000 km away, from the north of Columbus, Ohio, to the south of Atlanta, Georgia, and from west of Henderson, to east of Raleigh, North Carolina.
-Moderate-to-strong shaking was reported within 40 km of the epicenter in northern Leslie County.
+November 10, 2012, at 12:08 p.m., on or near the county line between Letcher and Perry Counties, a 4.2 magnitude earthquake hit.
+Although scientists classified the earthquake as light, it was felt more than 1,000 km away and with moderate-to-strong shaking within 40 km of the epicenter in northern Leslie County.
 Minor cracks appeared in a basement wall in the Letcher County Courthouse, 21 km from the epicenter.
 In Jenkins, 38 km from the epicenter, the rate of water flow leaking from the base of a dam increased tenfold after the event.
 The earthquake occurred beneath the Cumberland Plateau of eastern Kentucky, which had not experienced an earthquake of similar size since 1990.

 November 10, 2012, Parklands of Floyds Fork received $10 million for additions.
-Dan Jones, Chairman of the 21st Century Parks, the nonprofit agency overseeing the 27-mile park system along Floyds Fork along with Mayor Greg Fischer and Dan Jones’s father, founder of Humana David Jones Sr., spoke at the ceremony.
+Dan Jones, Chairman of the 21st Century Parks, the nonprofit agency overseeing the 27-mile park system along Floyds Fork, Mayor Greg Fischer, and Dan’s father, David Jones Sr., founder of Humana, spoke at the ceremony.

-November 10, 2015, Kentucky Poet Laureate Frank X Walker spoke at the new Boyle County Public Library Bookmobile’s unveiling ceremony.
-Mr. Walker utilized the old bookmobile when he was growing up in Danville, always running and trying to be the first there when the bookmobile would come around his neighborhood.
+On November 10, 2015, Kentucky Poet Laureate Frank X Walker spoke at the new Boyle County Public Library Bookmobile’s unveiling ceremony.
+Mr. Walker utilized the old bookmobile when growing up in Danville, always running and trying to be the 1st one there when the bookmobile came to his neighborhood.